psachin/psachin.github.io/about.md

 I prefer to use latest Emacs version.
-My Emacs is heavily [configured](https://github.com/psachin/.emacs.d) for all my needs from programming(Python, Django, C, elisp, Ruby, shell etc.), blog & note taking(org-mode), eshell, tramp, magit etc. Recently I fell in love with `M-x emacs-timemachine`.
+My Emacs is heavily [configured](https://github.com/psachin/.emacs.d) for all my needs from programming(Python, Django, C, elisp, Ruby, shell etc.), blogs & note taking([org-mode](https://orgmode.org/)), eshell, tramp, magit etc. Recently I fell in love with `M-x emacs-timemachine`.
 Terminal is occasionally needed to keep some front-end jobs running.

 [Git](http://git-scm.com) is something I can't live without.
 I use Git to keep track of my personal notes, blogs, and all the projects.